altunixon/wips/lns/altina_ln/ASP-142-Post_2_of_5.md

 However, she wasn’t someone who would stop if he called out to her.
 Regis had no choice but to chase after her.<br/>
 Eric walked right beside him.<br/>
 "Everybody will understand, Sir Regis."<br/>
-— Would they?
+— Would they?<br/>
 If the operation was aborted, those who were still alive would be forgiving.<br/>
-But what about the dead?
+But what about the dead?<br/>
-The many soldiers who died in preparation of this plan, would they understand?
+The many soldiers who died in preparation of this plan, would they understand?<br/>
 Regis felt nauseous, and covered his mouth.<br/>
-He was too naive!
+He was too naive!<br/>
-Where did he go wrong?
+Where did he go wrong?<br/>
-Did the enemy commander execute this countermeasure based on his instincts?
+Did the enemy commander execute this countermeasure based on his instincts?<br/>
 If that was so, then it was his mistake for giving them the time for them to act on their instincts.<br/>
 "… This is my fault."<br/>
 At this point, Regis saw a fiery light from the corner of his eyes.<br/>